Answers to the Index questions automatically justify to the Top of page.

 Yes.
 The DPS3 has non-volatile memory which allows it to store all your caller lists and user settings without losing any of the data when the unit is unpowered.

-1) NO. You may be using a Panasonic cordless phone or other device that momentarily takes the line offhook after 15-30 seconds.
-The DPS3 does not return to the line like this for any reason.
-The other devices or phones just have a poor design that interrupts the line, possibly answering and terminating an incoming call from time to time.
-Suggestion: Remove that faulty equipment from the line.
+Return to top1) NO. You may be using a Panasonic cordless phone or other device that momentarily takes the LINE offhook after 15-30 seconds.
+The DPS3 does not return to the LINE like this for any reason.
+The other devices or phones just have a poor design that interrupts the LINE, possibly answering and terminating an incoming call from time to time.
+Suggestion: Remove that faulty equipment from the LINE.

 If you just want to clear specific numbers, go to Call History and find the call record you want to clear, then Tap the Delete Entry button Once quickly for the displayed number you want to delete and the Display with ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 Only the displayed number will be cleared.